Bank of England sees Bitcoin fraud risk, deflation danger

 The supply of currencies such as sterling or the U.S. dollar is partly controlled by central banks, which aim to keep the amount of currency in circulation in line with the value of goods and services produced in the economy.

 But Bitcoin, which was introduced in 2009 and has more than 1 million users world wide, is designed to have an upper limit of 21 million coins, and more than 13 million are already in circulation.
-One Bitcoin is worth about $474 (291.97 pounds), but its value has ranged from $363.12 to $919.24 so far this year.
+One Bitcoin is worth about $474, but its value has ranged from $363.12 to $919.24 so far this year.

 Unpredictable exchange rates and the prospect of rising transaction costs might limit the widespread adoption of Bitcoin and similar currencies, but a more fundamental problem was the fixed supply, the BoE said.